What is AD(H)D?

-- Easily side tracked
+- Easily sidetracked

-If you are completing this quiz for a child you need at least six of the criteria from section 2, adults only need 5.
+If you are completing this quiz for a child you need at least six of the criteria from section 2, adults-only need 5.

-Naturopathic Treatment for AD(H)D
+Naturopathic Solutions for AD(H)D

-Dr. Cain’s AD(H)D solutions: Integrative treatments for AD(H)D
+Dr. Cain’s integrative AD(H)D solutions:

 - OAT testing: Focus and attention is achieved through a complex array of biological processes in your body.
 If just one of these processes is out of place, you will suffer from symptoms of brain fog, inattention, memory difficulties, and a hard time staying on task.
 Examining these biological processes for abnormalities will help to identify what is not working in your brain and body on a microscopic level so that we can make corrections.
 The OAT is a revolutionary test that gives us the exact information we need.
 Even better, you can do the test from the comfort of your own home– no blood needed!
 The OAT test is an extremely comprehensive urine test in identifying the biological causes of AD(H)D. The OAT test reveals the interaction between your DNA and its environment by measuring over 70 health markers.
 It provides information about mood-regulating neurotransmitters, oxidative stress levels, and mineral and vitamin levels.
-The OAT test also looks at gut health, and tests for pathogens like clostridia which are known culprits in AD(H)D. The OAT test will enable you to eat based on your genetic individuality and speaks to optimal supplementation that actually impact your unique microbiology.
+The OAT test also looks at gut health, and tests for pathogens like clostridia which are known culprits in AD(H)D. The OAT test will enable you to eat based on your genetic individuality and speaks to optimal supplementation that actually impacts your unique microbiology.